 The Alumni Book Group is one of the continuing education events offered to graduates of TMMBA.
 Alums engage in a great discussion on a business topic as well as reconnect with classmates and meet alums from other classes.
 Previous books discussed at the Book Group include Made to Stick, Leading at the Edge, and Blue Ocean Strategy.

-Aaron Lykken, Program Manager – Student Services
+Aaron Lykken, Manager – Academic Services and Technologies

 *Sigh* another Alumni golf tournament for the ages has come and gone, now I must wait until Spring for the next golf outing.
 TMMBA has two golf tournaments during the year, the Bettin Cup in the Spring and the Alumni Golf Classic in the late Summer.
 These are easily my favorite student/alumni events during the year, I especially enjoy the alumni tournament as it gives me an opportunity to hang out with a range of people from Alumni, recent graduates, and even current students.
 I’ve been with the TMMBA program for over 3 years now and my alumni base has grown quite a bit, especially with the more recent graduates (Classes 6-8), so it’s a real hoot seeing everyone again over some golf and enjoying lots of laughs.